Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Introduction

-The design of a retail CBDC and its underlying system could potentially lead to significant risks, ranging from cyber security risks \cite{bis-aer2021-cbdcs} to financial stability risks \cite{bis-gocb-cbdc-finstab}.
-In our previous paper \cite{barc-cbdc-iia}, where we focussed on the digital pound, we: (i) identified the additional risk of fragmentation in payments markets and retail deposits if digital pounds and commercial bank money do not have common operational characteristics, and (ii) presented an illustrative industry architecture intended to mitigate this risk by placing the digital pound and commercial bank money on a similar footing.
-We subsequently developed prototypes of this industry architecture during Barclays CBDC Hackathon 2022\footnote {Barclays CBDC Hackathon 2022 \cite{barclays-cbdchack-site} consisted of a series of coding challenges that explored the future of money, including both the digital pound and commercial bank money.} and Project Rosalind\footnote {Project Rosalind \cite{bis-rosalind-site} is a joint experiment on a retail CBDC led by the Bank for International Settlements’ Innovation Hub London Centre and the Bank of England, in collaboration with the private sector.}.
+The design of a retail CBDC and its underlying system could potentially lead to significant risks, ranging from cyber security risks \cite{bis-aer2021-cbdcs} to financial stability risks \cite{bis-gocb-cbdc-finstab}. \changess{In a previous paper \cite{barc-cbdc-iia-doi}}, where we focused on the digital pound, \changess{we identified the additional risk of fragmentation in payments markets and retail deposits if digital pounds and commercial bank money do not have common operational characteristics, and we presented an illustrative industry architecture intended to mitigate this risk by placing the digital pound and commercial bank money on a similar footing.} We subsequently developed prototypes of this industry \changess{architecture as part of the} Barclays CBDC Hackathon 2022\footnote {Barclays CBDC Hackathon 2022 \cite{barclays-cbdchack-site} consisted of a series of coding challenges that explored the future of money, including both the digital pound and commercial bank money.} and Project Rosalind\footnote {Project Rosalind \cite{bis-rosalind-site} is a joint experiment on a retail CBDC led by the Bank for International Settlements’ Innovation Hub London Centre and the Bank of England, in collaboration with the private sector.}.